Person doing a pour over coffee using stagg X dripper set

 Should You Choose Different Types of Beans for Different Coffee Brewing Methods?

-• Medium-coarse: Medium-coarse coffee is great with a machine drip/auto drip method or some pour-overs.
+- Medium-coarse: Medium-coarse coffee is great with an auto drip coffee maker or some pour-overs.

 Ready to start exploring different types of coffee?
 Sign up for a monthly coffee subscription for a different taste each month.